 In Postal, the "dude" was in the middle of a mental breakdown and murdering indiscriminately.
-Sure, I've read all about the "madness plague" that's said to have infected the town, but look at the men and women you have to execute: they're not trying to take down each other, only you.
+Sure, I've read all about the "madness plague" that's said to have infected the town, but look at the men and women you have to execute: They're not trying to take down one another, only you.
 Each stage ends with the player character declaring, "I regret nothing," and introducing a shotgun shell to his skull from instant-death range.
 At the climax of the game, he attempts to lay siege to an elementary school, soundtracked by the screams of its pupils.
-You don't actually kill any of them – pretty sure that would have overstepped every last line – but it's one of the most fucked-up conclusions to a video game you'll ever see.
+You don't actually kill any of them—pretty sure that would have overstepped every last line—but it's one of the most fucked-up conclusions to a video game you'll ever see.

-After two sequels proper and a bunch of DLC expansions to the second game, the original Postal is now back to sort of mark its 20th anniversary – Running With Scissors presumably figured people really wanted the Redux update of the game that made their name now, and not next year.
-Postal Redux is available via Steam from May the 20th, with a PlayStation 4 port expected in late 2016.
+After two sequels and a bunch of DLC expansions to the second game, the original Postal is now back to sort of mark its 20th anniversary—Running with Scissors presumably figured people really wanted the Redux update of the game that made its name now, and not next year.
+Postal Redux is available via Steam from May 20, with a PlayStation 4 port expected in late 2016.
 But why?
 Gaming changed a lot since 1997.
 The reaction to the shameless Postal homage Hatred, released in the summer of 2015, was almost universally negative.
 We've moved on, haven't we?

-"It's the 20th anniversary next year, so remaking the game that started it all – while also giving it a new gaming mode, that makes the game actually play like it was intended, Robotron: 2084-style – was only appropriate," Running With Scissors producer Mike Jaret-Schachter tells me.
+"It's the twentieth anniversary next year, so remaking the game that started it all—while also giving it a new gaming mode, that makes the game actually play like it was intended, Robotron: 2084–style—was only appropriate," Running with Scissors producer Mike Jaret-Schachter tells me.
 "The original game had serious control issues, but always looked very good with its nice hand-painted backgrounds.
 Plus it has a design style not often seen: 2D hand-painted backgrounds with 3D models."

-Postal is now a twin-stick shooter, then; which is an improvement, for sure.
+Postal is now a twin-stick shooter, then—which is an improvement, for sure.
 The 1997 game was notoriously an absolute pig to control.
-And everyone loves their old favourites redesigned into glossier playthings – save for a few Monkey Island fans, in my experience.
-It's also worth adding that while this is, as Mike tells me, "a level-by-level, character-for-character remake", there's one significant difference to its barely there, pray that there's not a healthy gust of wind anytime soon plot.
-"We've changed the ending," Mike says.
+And people love their old favorites redesigned into glossier playthings—save for a few Monkey Island fans, in my experience.
+It's also worth adding that while this is, as Jaret-Schachter tells me, "a level-by-level, character-for-character remake," there's one significant difference to its barely there, pray that there's not a healthy gust of wind anytime soon plot.
+"We've changed the ending," Jaret-Schachter says.
 "But otherwise, the tone is identical."